GALLIFORD TRY CONSTRUCTION LIMITED

 Standard payment terms

-Purchase Ledger (supplier payments) - Payment unless stated otherwise in the Purchase Order will be made 60 days after the date of a valid invoice bearing the Purchaser's Purchase Order number provided the Goods have been delivered and all requisite contract documentation submitted in accordance with the Contract prior to receipt of the said invoice.
-The date of a valid invoice for these purposes shall be deemed to be 4 days prior to actual receipt of the invoice by The Purchaser, notwithstanding any other date stated on the face on the invoice.
+Purchase Ledger (supplier payments) - Payment unless stated otherwise in the Purchase Order will be made 45 days (30 days for small suppliers) after the date of a valid invoice bearing the Purchaser's Purchase Order number provided the Goods have been delivered and all requisite contract documentation submitted in accordance with the Contract prior to receipt of the said invoice.

 Were there any changes to the standard payment terms in the reporting period?